 You can enter the Case key and proceed to synchronize it on the Zendesk side.

-Here, the Case key needs to be fetched from the URL of the Case, as shown in the image below.
+Here, you can fetch the Case key from the URL of the Case, as shown in the image below.

 For the synchronization to happen, you need to wait for a few minutes.
-Appropriate status messages are displayed in the meantime.
+Upon successful synchronization, you will see the corresponding status.

 You can follow the new Case created on the Salesforce side by clicking on the remote link generated or even refer to the ticket on the Zendesk side by clicking on its link.